sensapex/sensapex-py/README.md

 ump.set_debug_mode(True)
 ```

-This will create a directory, `sensapex-debug/` in the current working directory,
+This will create a directory, `sensapex-debug/` in the current working directory, populated with a
-populated with a log file and at least one pcap file.
+log file and a pcap file.
+Repeated initializations of the debug mode will create addition pcap files
+and append to the log file.
 These can be sent to
-[Sensapex](mailto:support@sensapex.com) along with details of the problem, such as:
+[Sensapex](mailto:support@sensapex.com) along with any relevant details, such as:

- * A description of the errant behavior
+* A description of errant behavior
 * The color of each of the relevant device lights
+* A picture of the touchscreen state
 * Steps to reproduce and how consistently it occurs

 ### Authorship